Contesting A Will

 - Revocation of the Will: In some cases, someone may contest a Will on the basis that the Decedent revoked the Will prior to his death.
 They may offer a more recent Will as evidence of the fact that the earlier Will was revoked.

 - Lack of Capacity: In other cases, parties to the Will might file their contest based on the allegation that the Decedent lacked the proper capacity to create a Will at the time that the Will was executed.
 Because proper capacity is a necessary requirement to recognizing a Will as valid, a contest that successfully shows that the Decedent did not have proper capacity would automatically mean that the Will could not be valid.

 - Undue Influence: Finally, some cases require an allegation that the Decedent executed the Will under undue influence, which means that he did not execute the Will of his own free will.
 One of the requirements for creating a valid Will is that the Decedent intended to create the Will and that the directions included in the Will are his.
 If the Decedent is found to have been unduly influenced into executing a Will that did not express his intentions, then the Will cannot be valid.

 Our Attorneys Can Help You Contest A Will

 The issues involved in a Will Contest can often be very complex, and they generally require the expertise of someone who focuses in these areas exclusively.
 While many attorneys will attempt to tackle these cases, the wary client is wise to consult the advice of attorneys who handles these cases frequently.

-The attorneys at Ford+Bergner LLP have worked on many Will Contests in Texas, and we would be glad to assist you should you have a need in this area.
+The attorneys at Ford + Bergner LLP have worked on many Will Contests in Texas, and we would be glad to assist you should you have a need in this area.
 With offices in Houston, Dallas and Austin, our will contest attorneys handle cases throughout the state.
-Contact us.
+Call 713-352-0937 or send an email to contact us.